MicroEJ/docs/ApplicationDeveloperGuide/managedc/memory.rst

 The Wasm module initial number of pages can be configured using the ``-Wl,--initial-memory=[size_in_bytes]`` :ref:`linker option <managedc.link.command_line_options>`.
 The given size must be a multiple of 64KB, i.e. a number of pages.

-It is possible to reduce the size of the linear memory lower than 64KB if both conditions are met:
+The size of the linear memory can be reduced below 64KB if both of the following conditions are met:

 * the Wasm module does not embed neither the ``memory.size`` nor the ``memory.grow`` instructions.
 This is the case if the C code does not transitively calls the ``malloc`` implementation declared in WASI libc.
 * the Wasm module exports the ``__heap_base`` global using the ``-Wl,--export=__heap_base`` :ref:`linker option <managedc.link.command_line_options>`.